Jeywoods/Jeywoods/README.md

 # Hi everyone!
 My name is Vlad.
 # About me
-I am a 4th year student at the Southern Federal University.
-I want to improve my skills on practical tasks and learn new things.
+I am a first-year master's student in the field of 'Mobile Application and Computer Game Development' at Southern Federal University.
+I strive to develop my skills in mobile development, testing, and backend development.
 # Socials
 <br>
 <div>